volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

     external {
       // One of the arguments from this list "address subnet_begin_offset subnet_end_offset from_site default_gateway" must be set
-      from_site = true
+      default_gateway = true
       asn             = "asn"

       family_inet {
-        // One of the arguments from this list "enable disable" must be set enable = true
+        // One of the arguments from this list "enable disable" must be set disable = true
       }

-      // One of the arguments from this list "outside_interfaces interface interface_list inside_interfaces" must be set
+      // One of the arguments from this list "interface interface_list inside_interfaces outside_interfaces" must be set

       interface {
         name      = "test1"